-Former Michigan Wrestlers Urge More Victims to ‘Speak Up’
+Former Michigan Wrestlers Urge More Victims to ‘speak Up’

 “You can't call him a coach,” said DeLuca, a retired teacher in northern Michigan. “'Coach' is a term of endearment.”

 Stinar predicts “hundreds of more victims” will emerge, saying his firm already represents more than a dozen.
-The Denver-based attorney said his firm has a meeting scheduled with the school's general counsel.
+The Denver-based attorney met with the school's general counsel Thursday afternoon.

 “For nearly four decades, the University of Michigan allowed Dr. Anderson to prey on vulnerable young individuals away from home for the first time," Stinar said.
 “I ask the University of Michigan this: Why didn’t you act in 1975 or earlier to prevent the sexual abuse of possibly hundreds of other victims?"